-The district was created by the Flagler County Board of Commissioners in July 1952, following a special election in which 128 voters cast ballots in favor of creation and 11 were opposed.
-The 1952 budget was $2,350.00.
+The District was created by the Flagler County Board of Commissioners in July 1952, following a special election in which 128 voters cast ballots in favor of creation and 11 were opposed.

 To accomplish the suppression of mosquito species that may cause illness or significant discomfort, we identify important species and link their numbers to an abundance threshold.
 Nuisance populations below the threshold are tolerated.
-These thresholds may not apply when mosquito-linked illnesses are circulating and the vector of that illness is present.
+These thresholds may not apply when mosquito-borne diseases are circulating and the vector of that illness is present.

-Today, the district has grown to service more than 85,000 residents.
-It’s annual budget is approximately 1.7 million dollars, and its control methods, the same methods as used in the fifties, have been refined.
+Today, the District has grown to service more than 85,000 residents.
+Its control methods have been refined.
 Specific mosquito species are now targeted rather than mosquitoes in general.
 Wetland mosquito projects are more sophisticated, more specific, and receive significant review from regulatory agencies.
 Control products are short lived, easily degraded; a few are mosquito specific.
 Only occasionally, now, do nuisance mosquitoes cause discomfort to the point that outdoor activities are curtailed.

 Chapter 189 F.S.
 Special Taxing District Statute